 Because of the large number of users in the laboratory, the facility keeps a close tab on chemicals used in the laboratory.
 Only specifically authorized chemicals may be used in the laboratory.
 Most standard processing chemicals have been pre-authorized; Materials Safety Data Sheets for these are available on the CNF Users web site.
 No other chemicals may be brought into the facility until they have been approved!

 The Chemical Safety Officer may issue approval based on a review of the MSDS and other relevant information provided by the user.
-To submit a new chemical for review, submit a new chemical request form, which is available on the CNF Users Web site (electronic MSDS required).
+To submit a new chemical for review, contact the Lab Safety Officer with product ID and SDS of the chemical.
 Approval of new chemicals is not guaranteed; new chemical request may be turned down if they are too hazardous or are incompatible with other use of the laboratory.
-The approval process can take 1 - 2 weeks as chemical compatibility, waste disposal, and other issues must be resolved.
+The approval process can take 1-2 weeks as chemical compatibility, waste disposal, and other issues must be resolved.
 Researchers should plan accordingly when needing new chemicals approved.
 Do not bring any chemicals or have them shipped to the CNF prior to receiving approval for them.